 Step1: First, mark the shape of your Christmas Tree Door with a pencil or marker.
 For this project, I used the 2X3 boards that I purchased for the trim to mark the straight lines.
 A simple clamp will secure the board so that you can mark those straight lines.
 I work alone a lot, and those clamps come in handy when you need more hands.
 Using a circular saw, cut through the door following the lines to create the outline of the triangular shape you marked.
 Hello Christmas Tree Door!

 *This door had been previously painted for another project but I will be painting over it with my Dixie Belle Paint.

 BONUS!
 I have plans for these two cut-offs.
-These can be attached from behind with wood slates.
-Square off the bottom with a circular saw and you have a second Christmas Tree Door!
+These can be attached from behind with wood slats.
+Square off the bottom with a circular saw, and you have a second Christmas Tree Door!
 Try using vintage hinges on the front side to give the appearance of a connection.
 Do you see my vision???
 I will be doing this one for my bedroom!

 Adding Trim To The Christmas Tree Door

-Step #3 Adding the 2X3 trim will add strength to your old Christmas Tree Door.
+Step 3: Adding the 2X3 trim will add strength to your old Christmas Tree Door.
 Measure the boards and cut the appropriate angles for the shape of the tree.
 This tree shape is a bit different from some of the others I have seen.
-I wasn’t able to create the pointed peak on the old door, so I squared it off on top.
-All doors are not created equal and this one had a few challenges due to the design.
+I couldn’t create the pointed peak on the old door, so I squared it off on top.
+All doors are not created equal, and this one had a few challenges due to the design.
 I think it still works!